 A medical researcher is concerned that a new medication has a side effect of raising the variance of the salt content in the blood.
 For 25 days the blood salinity of a patient who was not on the medication was tested.
 She calculated the variance as 0.06 percent.
 Then the patient began taking the medication and the blood salinity was tested for the next 13 days.
 The variance over these 13 days was found to be 0.15 percent.
 Use a level of significance of 0.05 to test the claim that the variance of the blood salinity is greater while on medication.

 A researcher is interested in determining whether there is a difference between the mean amount of money spent on textbooks in the fall at the three California public university systems.
-Ten randomly selected students from UC campuses, 8 randomly selected students from Cal State campuses and 14 randomly selected students from community colleges were surveyed.
+Ten students from UC campuses, 8 students from Cal State campuses and 14 students from community colleges were surveyed.
 Below is the StatCrunch readout for this survey.

 Analysis of Variance results: